AltinCelal/PWM-based-LED-brightness-adjustment-using-potentiometer/README.md

 ---

-“Additionally, you can watch the project demonstration video here
+Additionally, you can watch the project demonstration video here : https://youtube.com/shorts/_FxuuflkVNU